purushothamanjerry/Devops/submission/README.md

 ## Idempotency

-- `provision` checks the installed Redis version before compiling.
-If the target version is already installed, it skips download, compile, and data wipe — only reapplying config and restarting Redis.
-Cluster formation is skipped if the cluster already exists.
+- `provision` checks if Redis is already installed during pre-flight checks.
+If it is already provisioned, it treats the entire provisioning process as a no-op and exits immediately.
 - `upgrade` checks each node's version before upgrading.
 Nodes already at the target version are skipped.
 Running upgrade when all nodes are at the target version exits with a clear message.

 ## Assumptions and Trade-offs